shaseakant/Enchanted-Wings/README.md

 HTML & CSS for the user interface

-📈 Results
+• Results

-The model achieves strong accuracy using ResNet50, and is capable of classifying butterfly species such as:
+The model achieves strong accuracy using ResNet50 and is capable of classifying butterfly species such as: Monarch, Swallowtail, Painted Lady, Blue Morpho, and more, with high confidence and minimal error.

-Monarch

-Swallowtail

-Painted Lady

-Blue Morpho
-...and more, with high confidence and minimal error.

-Dataset
+• Dataset

-Butterfly Species Dataset from Kaggle: https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification
+Butterfly Species Dataset from Kaggle:https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification Butterfly Image Classification (75 Classes)

-Contains labeled folders with butterfly images across 75 species

-Curated and organized for image classification tasks
+Contains labeled folders with butterfly images across 75 species, curated and organized for image classification tasks.

-Future Scope
+• Future Scope

 Add real-time camera prediction for field use